 For more laughs at the film's expense, check out The Agony Booth

 or I-Mockery's review

 also spawned three major fan works: a computer game adaptation

-of the film and a crossover
+of the film, a crossover

-, as well as a Retraux NES platformer
+, and a Retraux NES platformer

 Thanks to its popularity post-MST3K